Why You Can’t Think Your Way Out of Anxiety

 Why EMDR and Parts Work Help

 Approaches like EMDR and parts work don’t try to eliminate your thinking mind.
-Your analytical part is intelligent and protective — it helped you navigate life.
+Your analytical part is intelligent and protective and it helped you navigate life.
+And also, your intellectual part has been doing more work than it was meant to do.

 These approaches allow you to access emotional memory networks and bodily responses directly, without forcing you to relive experiences or produce perfect explanations.

+Your thinking mind isn’t removed.
 It just no longer has to manage everything alone.

 Here are practices I often introduce, not as homework, but as ways to teach your nervous system new predictions about safety.